Using Version Control in Studio Pro

 • The version of Studio Pro that was used to commit

-If you also changed Java source code, added widgets or made other changes that affect files other than the app file you will see a Changes on disk tab page that shows you what disk changes you are about to commit.
+If you also changed Java source code, added widgets, or made other changes that affect files other than the app file, you will see a Changes on disk tab that shows you what disk changes you are about to commit.
+Open containing folder opens the folder with the file on disk.
+For files with the Modified status, you can use Compare with original that opens an external tool to show the differences.

-Pushing is sending your local changes to the Team Server.
-After committing you need to push the committed changes if you want them to be accessible to others.
+Pushing is sending local commits from your local repository to the remote repository (Team Server).
+After committing, you need to push the committed changes if you want them to be accessible to others.
 By default, this is done when committing, but it is possible to wait for this step until later.

-To push changes, select Version Control > Push or make sure that the Also push changes to the remote server setting is set to Yes in the Commit dialog box, this way changes are pushed automatically when you commit them:
+To push changes, select Version Control > Push or simply use the Commit and Push button in the Commit dialog box.
+In this case changes are pushed automatically when you commit them:

-While you were working on your branch somebody may have pushed their changes to the same branch on the server already.
-In this case pushing isn’t possible and you will need to take further action first.
+While you were working on your branch, somebody may have pushed their changes to the same branch on the server already.
+In this case, pushing is not possible and you will need to take further action first.

 In Studio Pro, automatic fetching can be used to discover changes on the server.
-If at the moment you click Commit Studio Pro knows that there are remote changes, the commit dialog will contain a note about this and Also push changes to the remote server will be set to No and disabled.
+If at the moment when you click Commit Studio Pro knows that there are remote changes, the commit dialog will contain a note about this, and the Commit and Push button will be replaced by Commit and combine.

-If the changes are discovered during the push, an information dialog with instructions will be shown.
+If the changes are discovered during the push, an information dialog with instructions is shown.

-Git prevents you from pushing your changes because it sees your changes and the remote changes as potentially conflicting.
-In this diagram you see that Git doesn’t know how to combine commits #3 and #5.
+Git prevents you from pushing your changes if it sees your changes and the remote changes as potentially conflicting.
+In this diagram, you see that Git does not know how to combine commits #3 and #4.

-The local changes consist of commits 1, 4, and 5 while the remote server has commits 1, 2, and 3 on the same branch.
+The local changes consist of commits 1, 3, while the remote server has commits 1, 2, and 4 on the same branch.

 To update the working copy of your app, click Pull in the Changes pane, or choose the Version Control > Pull menu item.

-Usually, combining your changes with the latest revision from the repository will be done automatically.
+Usually, combining your changes with the latest revision from the repository is done automatically.
 For example, one person may add a page while you are changing a microflow.
 If the changes are too close, however, a conflict can arise.
-For example, if one of your team has changed the properties of the same data view which you have also changed.
-You will have to resolve such conflicts before you can commit.
-See the Dealing With Conflicts section, below, for information on how to do this.
+For example, if one of your team has changed the properties of the same data view that you have also changed, you will have to resolve such conflicts before you can commit.
+For information on how to do this, see Combining Changes and Conflict Resolution.

-If your team is committing often you will have to pull often.
-Frequent pulling has the benefit that you receive fewer changes with each pull, so integrating those changes with your work is easier.
+If your team is committing often, you then should pull often.
+Frequent pulling has the benefit that you receive fewer changes with each pull so that integrating those changes with your work is easier.

 The history of the app is a list of all revisions that have been committed.
 To view the history of the app, click the History button in the Changes pane, or choose the Version Control > History menu item.